-§7-1-14.
-Custody and care of animals abandoned, neglected, or cruelly treated; animals causing public nuisance, health risk or safety hazard; authority of county commission.
+- §7-1-14.
+Custody and care of animals abandoned, neglected, or cruelly treated; animals causing public nuisance, health risk or safety hazard; authority of county commission. - 1 (a) The governing body of each county or municipality shall ensure a facility exists to house

-1 (a) The governing body of each county or municipality shall ensure a facility exists to house 2 and care for animals in the custody of the county or municipality, including stray animals, 3 abandoned animals, surrendered animals, and animals removed in response to claims of abuse 4 or neglect, either by: 5 (1) Maintaining, or causing to be maintained, a public animal shelter; 6 (2) Contracting with a private group to house and care for animals; 7 (3) Contracting with another municipality for the housing and care of animals; or 8 (4) In the case of livestock or other large animals, developing a plan for the custody of 9 livestock or large animals in housing, barns, or fields as is appropriate for the species.
-10 (b) Any public animal shelter or shelter contracting with a county or municipality shall be 11 accessible to the public at reasonable hours during the week; 12 (c) Any public animal shelter or shelter contracting with a county or municipality must 13 provide care and housing for dogs and may accept any other animals at its discretion.
-1 (a) (b) Notwithstanding any provision of this code to the contrary, any county commission 2 may adopt ordinances, rules and regulations providing for the custody and care of animals that 3 have been abandoned, neglected or cruelly treated for the protection of any such animal and to 4 prevent it from becoming a public nuisance or risk to public health or safety or the environment.
-5 (b) (c) Any such ordinance, rule or regulation may require each owner to provide for each 6 of his or her animals: 7 (1) Adequate food which provides sufficient quantity and nutritive value to maintain each 8 animal in good health; 9 (2) Adequate water which provides easy access to clean, fresh, potable water of a 10 drinkable temperature in sufficient volume and suitable intervals to maintain normal hydration for 11 each animal; 12 (3) Adequate shelter to protect the animal from the elements and other animals;

-(4) Adequate space in the primary enclosure for the particular animal depending upon its age, size, species and weight which is regularly cleaned to prevent an unsanitary accumulation of urine and feces;

-16 (5) Adequate exercise to assure that the animal maintains normal muscle tone and mass 17 for the age, species, size and condition of the animal; and
+Intr HB 2021R1396 2 and care for their community's animals in need, including stray animals, abandoned animals, and 3 surrendered animals, either by: 4 (1) Maintaining, or causing to be maintained, a public animal shelter; 5 (2) Contracting with a private group to house and care for animals; or 6 (3) Contracting with another municipality for the housing and care of animals.
+7 (b) Any public animal shelter or shelter contracting with a county or municipality shall be 8 accessible to the public at reasonable hours during the week; 9 (c) Any public animal shelter or shelter contracting with a county or municipality must 10 provide care and housing for dogs and may accept any other animals at its discretion.
+1 (a) (d) Notwithstanding any provision of this code to the contrary, any county commission 2 may adopt ordinances, rules and regulations providing for the custody and care of animals that 3 have been abandoned, neglected or cruelly treated for the protection of any such animal and to 4 prevent it from becoming a public nuisance or risk to public health or safety or the environment.
+5 (b) (e) Any such ordinance, rule or regulation may require each owner to provide for each 6 of his or her animals: 7 (1) Adequate food which provides sufficient quantity and nutritive value to maintain each 8 animal in good health; 9 (2) Adequate water which provides easy access to clean, fresh, potable water of a 10 drinkable temperature in sufficient volume and suitable intervals to maintain normal hydration for 11 each animal; 12 (3) Adequate shelter to protect the animal from the elements and other animals; 13 (4) Adequate space in the primary enclosure for the particular animal depending upon its 14 age, size, species and weight which is regularly cleaned to prevent an unsanitary accumulation 15 of urine and feces; 16 (5) Adequate exercise to assure that the animal maintains normal muscle tone and mass 17 for the age, species, size and condition of the animal; and